hyundai-robotics/doc-hi6-operation/2-operation/1-manual-operation/1-how-to-op.md

 8. Operate the robot according to the speed level or movement conditions of the coordinate system using the jog key.

-    * To save the robot’s location, touch the <<b>REC</b>> key at the desired location.
+    * To save the robot's location, touch the <<b>REC</b>> key at the desired location.
 Then the step will be recorded.
     * To record the function required for the step, touch the \[cmd.input\] button.
-    * To check the robot’s location while manually moving it forward or backward, press the &lt; ↓ / ↑ &gt; key.
+    * To check the robot's location while manually moving it forward or backward, press the &lt; ↓ / ↑ &gt; key.
 While you are pressing the &lt; ↓ / ↑ &gt; key, the robot will move in the unit of step.
 When the robot reaches the target step, the execution completion mark \( . \) will appear in front of the command, and then the robot will stop.